Spring Detox Guide: Lighten Up After Winter

 Follow this Ayurvedic spring detox guide to shed winter heaviness.
 Dosha-specific cleansing tips for diet, daily routine, and gentle herbal support.

-Ayurveda recommends a spring detox to clear accumulated Kapha from winter — the heaviness, congestion, and sluggishness that build during cold months.
-A gentle cleanse focusing on lighter foods, warming spices, increased movement, and supportive herbs helps the body transition smoothly into spring.
+Ayurveda recommends a spring detox to clear accumulated Kapha from winter.
+The heaviness, congestion and sluggishness that build during the cold months.
+A gentle cleanse with lighter foods, warming spices, more movement and supportive herbs helps the body slide into spring.

 Why Spring Is the Season for Cleansing

-In Ayurveda, spring is Kapha season — the time when earth and water elements dominate the environment.
-During winter, the body wisely accumulates Kapha as insulation: stored fat, mucus, and heaviness that protect against the cold.
+In Ayurveda, spring is Kapha season.
+Earth and water dominate the environment.
+Through winter, the body wisely stockpiles Kapha as insulation.
+Stored fat, mucus, heaviness.
+All of it protecting against the cold.

-When the warmth of spring arrives, this accumulated Kapha begins to liquefy and mobilise.
-If the body cannot clear it efficiently, the result is what many people experience every spring: congestion, allergies, sinus issues, weight that will not budge, fatigue, and a general feeling of heaviness.
+When spring warmth arrives, this accumulated Kapha starts to liquefy and mobilise.
+If the body can't clear it efficiently, you get the familiar spring symptoms.
+Congestion, allergies, sinus issues, weight that won't budge, fatigue, a general heaviness.

-An Ayurvedic spring cleanse works with this natural process, helping the body release what it no longer needs.
+An Ayurvedic spring cleanse works with this natural process.
+It helps the body release what it no longer needs.

 Signs You Need a Spring Cleanse

-You may benefit from a spring detox if you are experiencing:
+You may benefit from a spring detox if you notice:

-- Congestion — Excess mucus, sinus pressure, or respiratory heaviness
+- Congestion.
+Excess mucus, sinus pressure, respiratory heaviness.

-- Digestive sluggishness — Low appetite, slow digestion, or a thick tongue coating
+- Digestive sluggishness.
+Low appetite, slow digestion, thick tongue coating.

-- Mental fog — Difficulty concentrating, low motivation, or drowsiness
+- Mental fog.
+Trouble concentrating, low motivation, drowsiness.

-- Emotional heaviness — Attachment, sadness, or resistance to change
+- Emotional heaviness.
+Attachment, sadness, resistance to change.

-- Stubborn weight — Pounds that accumulated in winter and will not shift
+- Stubborn weight.
+Pounds that accumulated in winter and won't shift.

 The 7-Day Gentle Spring Cleanse

-- Eliminate processed foods, refined sugar, caffeine, and alcohol
+- Eliminate processed foods, refined sugar, caffeine, alcohol

 - Increase warm, cooked vegetables and lighter grains

-- Start drinking warm water with fresh ginger and lemon throughout the day
+- Start drinking warm water with fresh ginger and lemon through the day

 - Begin dry brushing (garshana) before your morning shower

-This is the heart of the detox — a simplified diet that gives your digestion a deep rest:
+This is the heart of the detox.
+A simplified diet that gives your digestion a real rest.

-- Drink CCF tea (cumin, coriander, fennel) throughout the day
+- Drink CCF tea (cumin, coriander, fennel) through the day

-- Take triphala before bed — 1/2 teaspoon in warm water to support elimination
+- Take triphala before bed.
+Half a teaspoon in warm water to support elimination.

 - Practice abhyanga (self-massage) with warm sesame oil each morning before showering

-- Move daily — 30-45 minutes of walking, yoga, or other moderate exercise
+- Move daily.
+30 to 45 minutes of walking, yoga, or other moderate exercise.

-- Rest more — Early bedtime, reduced screen time, gentle activities
+- Rest more.
+Early bedtime, less screen time, gentle activities.

 Gradually reintroduce foods: